dcmartin/hassio-addons/sdr2msghub/README.md

 More detailed instructions are [available][edge-install].
 Installation package for macOS is also [available][macos-install]

 ### Install addon

-The add-on listens to Kafka messages from an IBM Message Hub operating in the IBM Cloud; messages received include an ASCII representation of a MP3 audio sequence captured from the SDR listening to local FM radio stations.

-By default the system will only listen for messages, process using STT and NLU, and publish results using MQTT to the local `core-mosquitto` broker on port 1883 with topic `kafka/sdr-audio` (`username` and `password` are also supported).

-If the addon is configured with SDR and Open Horizon is installed, the options for `device` and `token` will default to hostname with MAC address appended and exchange password.

 1. [Add our Hass.io add-ons repository][repository] to your Hass.io instance.
 1. Install the "sdr2msghub" add-on